 View all of your notes with anchors

-- Open Notes tool by clicking Tools to the right of the Go box and selecting Notes.
+- Open Notes tool by clicking Tools in the Toolbar and selecting Notes.

 - Click the Navigation Drawer icon to reveal the various Notes filters.

 Note: Logos remembers your last activity in this tool, so these filters may be visible when you open the tool.

 - Scroll down until you see the heading labeled Anchor.
 Logos displays available filters for your anchored notes.

 - In an open Bible window, click the Visual Filters icon .
 (For more about visual filters, click here.)

 - Scroll down to Notes and Highlights and check the box.